Hyperion2220/gen-ai-agents-and-dev-tools/ai-agent-workflow.md

 After each response, feel free to ask for clarification or additional details as needed.
 Let's work iteratively to refine the specification until it is ready for implementation.
 ```

-At the end of the idea honing process, ask the LLM to output to a spec.md file.
-This should contain a list of all high level dependencies such as Astral UV, Pydantic, LangGraph, Bedrock Converse API, etc.

 ## Compilation of Findings
+At the end of the idea honing process, ask the LLM to output to a `spec.md` file.
+This should contain a list of all high level dependancies such as Astral UV, Pydantic, LangGraph, Bedrock Converse API, etc.

 ```
 Now that we've wrapped up the brainstorming process, can you compile our findings into a comprehensive, developer-ready specification?